Marion Howard Brazier: Activist

-Brazier held membership in the following organizations: New England Woman's Press Association; Charity Club; Actors' Church Alliance; Daughters of Veterans; U. S. W. V. Auxiliary; Daughters of New Hampshire and of Massachusetts; Woman's Club House Corporation; and in the National Society, D. A. R., in which she has founded two chapters — Bunker Hill and Paul Jones.
+Brazier held membership in the following organizations: New England Woman's Press Association; Charity Club; Actors' Church Alliance; Daughters of Veterans; USWV Auxiliary; Daughters of New Hampshire and of Massachusetts; Woman's Club House Corporation; and in the DAR National Society, in which she founded two chapters — Bunker Hill and Paul Jones.
 She was also the founder of the Parliamentary Law Club.
 Through her efforts, the naval hero of the American Revolution was honored in Massachusetts, and a schoolhouse bears his name in East Boston.

 While in Paris in 1888, she became interested in everything touching upon the connection between France and the American colonies during the revolution.
-She made inquiries looking to the discovery of the resting place of John Paul Jones, and afterward, strongly urged that the United States should use every means to discover the lost grave and to have the body removed to a resting place in the U.S. Brazier founded the Paul Jones Chapter, D.A.R., June 14, 1898, and through her efforts and the cooperation of several patriotic societies, a public school in Boston was named Paul Jones School, and through this same chapter, a bronze tablet was placed, the only memorial to the founder of the American navy.
+She initiated inquiries to locate the resting place of John Paul Jones and subsequently advocated strongly for the United States to employ all available resources to find his lost grave and relocate his remains to a site in the U.S. Brazier established the Paul Jones Chapter, DAR, on June 14, 1898.
+Through her dedicated efforts and collaboration with various patriotic societies, a public school in Boston was named Paul Jones School.
+Additionally, the chapter installed a bronze tablet, which stands as the sole memorial to the founder of the American navy.
 She arranged the dedicatory exercises, which occurred April 15, 1904.
-The Massachusetts Naval Brigade acted as escort to Gov. Curtis Guild, who made the address and presented the tablet to the city.
+The Massachusetts Naval Brigade acted as escort to Gov. Curtis Guild Jr., who made the address and presented the tablet to the city.

-The Bunker Hill Cbapter, D.A.R. was organized on historic ground in Charlestown, June 17, 1896, with thirty-eight charter members.
+The Bunker Hill Cbapter, DAR. was organized on historic ground in Charlestown, June 17, 1896, with 38 charter members.
 Its founder and first Regent was Brazier, a descendant of John Hicks, the first soldier to be killed at the Concord Bridge.
 Through the efforts of Brazier, it contributed many framed lithographs representing the American flag with dates showing the time of admission of states to the Boston public schools.